Trustworthy Predictive Distributions for Tail Events with Semiparametric Diagnostic Transport Maps: The basics of diagnostic transport maps

-The optimal transport (OT), which rearranges a source distribution $\widehat{F}(y\mid x)$ into a target distribution $F(y\mid x)$ in outcome space for fixed $x$, is given by $T_x(y) = F^{-1}\!\big(\hat F(y\mid x)\mid x\big)$~\cite{santambrogio2015optimal}.
-Diagnostic transport maps can be seen as an algorithmic solution to estimating the entire family of OT maps across a potentially high-dimensional feature space via a {\em single} regression, which maps probabilities to probabilities, and directly targets local calibration.
+The optimal transport (OT), which rearranges a source distribution $\hat{F}(y\mid x)$ into a target distribution $F(y\mid x)$ in outcome space for fixed $x$ is given by $T_x(y) = F^{-1}(\hat{F}(y\mid x)\mid x)$ \parencite{santambrogio2015optimal}.
+The diagnostic transport map corresponds to an OT map and can be seen as an algorithmic solution to estimating the entire family of OT maps across a potentially high-dimensional feature space via a \emph{single} regression.\\

 \begin{proposition}[OT map as a composition involving \(G\)] Fix \(x \in \mathcal{X}\) and assume that \(F(\cdot\mid x)\), \(\hat F(\cdot\mid x)\), and \(G(\cdot\mid x)\) are continuous and strictly increasing.
 Then, for any \(y\in\mathcal{Y}\),